Debt Camel

 How to send a complaint to FOS

-FOS’s “complain online” option is easy and takes you through your complaint step by step.
+FOS’s “complain online” option is easy and asks for the information to set up your case.

 What happens after you have sent a case to FOS

-After this initial contact, your case will wait for the lender to send FOS your case file and then wait to be picked up by an adjudicator who will make a decision on it.
+Your case will wait for the lender to send FOS their case file and then be picked up by an investigator/adjudicator who will make a decision on it.

 The Financial Ombudsman has a two-stage process.
 Most cases are settled by the first “adjudicator” stage but about 10% go to the second “Ombudsman” stage.